lidofinance/docs/docs/contracts/composite-post-rebase-beacon-receiver.md

 | `_preTotalPooledEther`     | `uint256` | total pooled ether mount, queried right **before** every report push                    |
 | `_timeElapsed`             | `uint256` | the time in seconds between the current epoch of push and the last quorum-reached epoch |

-See also LidoOracle [APR docs](contracts/lido-oracle#add-calculation-of-staker-rewards-apr) for the in-depth parameters explanation.
+See also the [LidoOracle APR docs](/contracts/lido-oracle#add-calculation-of-staker-rewards-apr) for the in-depth parameters explanation.